telerik/maui-docs/controls/timespanpicker/timespanpicker-visual-structure.md

 This article describes all visual elements that are used in the TimeSpanPicker for .NET MAUI.

-## Before and after Time Interval Selection
+## Before and After Time Interval Selection

 ![TimeSpan Picker Visual Structure](images/timespan_picker_placeholder_display.png "Visual elements of TimeSpan Picker control")